 Incoming search terms:

-- the rich will get richer bible (2)
+- the poor get poor the rich get richer marx (1)

-- the rich get richer the poor get poorer bible verse (1)
+- the rich get richer and the poor poorer william henry harrison (1)

-- what law is rich get richer and the poor get poorer?
-(1)
+- Where is the scripture that says rich will get richer the poor will get poorer (1)

 |Nobel economics laureate Joseph Stiglitz on U.S. economic policy –